Updated August 2023

-- FLEX Time is Instructional Time; students are expected to be in a classroom or designated learning space, with teacher supervision.
+- FLEX Time is Instructional Time; students on campus are expected to be in a classroom or designated learning space, with teacher supervision.
 It is not intended to be extra time for extra-curricular activities/clubs or just socialising in the common areas.

 - Students are expected to be available in FLEX every day.
 If a teacher needs to see you and asks to see you during FLEX, let them know if you have already committed to meet with another teacher.
 Otherwise, you should not have commitments outside of school at this time